 The 1972 federal Clean Water Act affords protections to “waters of the United States" (WOTUS), governs water pollution, and helps protect Washington waters.
 Our federal partners at the U.S. Army Corps of Engineers (Corps) and U.S. Environmental Protection Agency (EPA) protect waters of the United States, including wetlands.

 The Corps and EPA determine jurisdiction for waters of the United States (WOTUS)

-Under the CWA, a permit is required to dispose of dredged or fill material in WOTUS, including wetlands.
-The Corps, jointly with the EPA, determines the jurisdiction for WOTUS, including wetlands, for all discharges of dredged or fill material associated with activities occurring in WOTUS.
+Under the Clean Water Act, a permit is required to dispose of dredged or fill material in waters of the United States (WOTUS), including wetlands.
+The Corps, jointly with EPA, determines the jurisdiction for WOTUS, including wetlands, for all discharges of dredged or fill material associated with activities occurring in WOTUS.
 Applicants may request a jurisdictional determination from the Corps to verify the presence or absence of WOTUS on their project site.
 Applicants or their consultants can provide information to the agencies, but the final determination must be made by the Corps.

 Washington laws governing wetlands not changed by federal courts

 The state Water Pollution Control Act and associated regulations make no distinction between WOTUS and non-WOTUS wetlands.
 All "waters of the state" are covered by state law.

 We continue to regulate non-WOTUS wetlands and apply the water quality standards prescribed by state law.
 Our process for regulating projects involving non-federally regulated (non-WOTUS) wetlands is similar to the process used for federally-regulated wetlands.
 See state wetland regulation and applicant resources.